 This year at RSA Conference 2018, Appknox was amongst the many businesses that were present to show support to the massive security initiatives taken collectively by multiple businesses.
 To top the cake with a cherry, 34 global technology has signed a Cybersecurity Tech Accord to advance online security and resiliency around the world.

-Here’s a brief of the main objectives or principles of the cybersecurity tech accord.
+Here’s a brief of the main objectives or principles of the accord app:

 #1.
 Protect all of our users and customers everywhere - This principle largely talks about the prime importance of protecting consumer data irrespective of the individual, the organization, the culture, or the location of the motives of an attacker.
 The industry collectively came together to help strategize, develop and deliver products and services that prioritizes security right on top of their business goals.
 This included stronger protection of democratic institutions and processes around the world.